 What's in a Name?

 First names are something that we use to identify ourselves as individuals; surnames identify from whence we came and how we fit into the rest of humanity.
 The spellings of both first and last names have varied over the years by region and dialect in their respective countries of origin.
-Other factors that have caused spelling variations to occur in names include immigration (immigrants often adjusted their names to blend in better with their new neighbors), and the phonetically-based recording of names by public and religious record-keepers.
-All of these things can make research rather challenging for the aspiring family genealogist.
-Not knowing that the spelling of your surname morphed through the years from one form to another can cause you to miss an important document because you think that document is referring to someone else.
+Other factors that have caused spelling variations in names include immigration (immigrants often adjusted their names to blend in better with their new neighbors), and the phonetically-based recording of names by public and religious record-keepers.
+These factors can make research challenging for the aspiring family genealogist.
+Not knowing that the spelling of your surname morphed through the years from one form to another can cause you to miss an important document because you think that it refers to someone else.
 There are ways, however, to ensure that you do not overlook information because of spelling variations.

 First Names First

 Spelling variations in first names can cause a moderate amount of trouble for a researcher, but if a person's surname was always spelled correctly in public records, it is not too difficult to find information in spite of this.
 A bigger headache can be caused by nicknames, especially nicknames that were commonly used but seem to make no sense in relationship to the person's given name.
 An example: Carrie would seem to be a rational sort of shortening of the name Caroline, as would Addie for Adeline.
 Less apparent but still somewhat reasonable would be Cynthie or Cindy for Lucinda, and Sally for Sarah.
 Totally unexpected, however, and yet common in the past, is the nickname Polly for women named Mary.
 (I noticed this curious phenomenon when I began to research my own ancestry.
 I am sure there is an explanation for it, but I still find it a rather odd jump to go from Mary to Polly.
 Equally strange is the nickname Patsy for women named Martha.)
 It is this final example, and others similar to it, that can cause the most confusion.